-Recreational fisheries for Eulachon in the tributaries of the lower Columbia historically occurred in the Grays, Elochoman, Cowlitz, Kalama, and Lewis rivers in Washington and the Sandy River in Oregon depending on which rivers smelt would use in a given year.
+Recreational fisheries for Eulachon in the tributaries of the lower Columbia historically occurred in the Grays, Elochoman, Cowlitz, Kalama, and Lewis rivers in Washington and the Sandy River in Oregon, depending on which rivers were used by smelt in a given year.
 In all areas, the primary gear type used for recreational harvest has been the handheld dipnet fished from shore.

-In the Sandy River, the Hwy 30 Alternate Bridge in Troutdale is the upstream boundary for the commercial fishery (adopted in 1943), and the Bridge at Viking Park (the Stark Street Bridge) was the upstream boundary for recreational dippers also adopted in 1943.
-The Hwy 30 Alternate Bridge in Troutdale is still the upstream boundary for the commercial fishery, but there is no upper boundary in the recreational fishery.
+In the Sandy River, the Hwy 30 Alternate Bridge in Troutdale is the upstream boundary for the commercial fishery (adopted in 1943), and the Bridge at Viking Park (Stark Street Bridge) was previously the upstream boundary for recreational dippers (also adopted in 1943), but currently there is no upper boundary in the recreational smelt fishery when it is open.
 A \$0.50 license was adopted in 1929 for recreational dippers, and commercial fishers were exempt until 1931 when a \$5.00 license was established.
 The smelt license requirement for recreational dippers was eventually repealed.
-A daily limit of 25 pounds/person was adopted in 1947 for recreational dippers and remained effective until 2009.
+A daily limit of 25 pounds/person was adopted in 1947 for recreational dippers and remained in effect until 2009.

-Recreational fisheries in lower Columbia River tributaries were open year-round with a 20pound daily limit in Washington and a 25-daily pound limit in Oregon during 1960-1996.
-In the following years, Washington closed tributaries to recreational fishing effective February 28, 1997 and February 2, 1998 due to poor abundance indicated by the commercial fishery (1998 JSR).
-Additionally, in 1998 WDFW changed the recreational limit to 10-pounds (1998 JSR).
-On May 1, 1999, WDFW closed tributaries to recreational dip netting by permanent regulation, with periodic opportunity for dippers in the Cowlitz River only by special regulation in years of high abundance.
-The recreational smelt fisheries in the Cowlitz and Sandy rivers were closed in 2011-2013 after the southern DPS of the Eulachon population was listed as 'threatened' under the ESA (effective May 2010).
-Since 2014, recreational fisheries are periodically reopened by emergency rule only, but limited to the Cowlitz River, WA or the Sandy River, OR with a daily limit of 10 pounds per angler.
-Additional details regarding 1960-2022 recreational fisheries can be found in Table A-5.
+Recreational smelt fisheries in lower Columbia River tributaries were open year-round with a 20-pound daily limit in Washington and a 25-pound daily limit in Oregon during 1960-1996.
+In the following years, Washington closed tributaries to recreational fishing effective February 28, 1997 and February 2, 1998 due to poor abundance indicators in the commercial fishery (1998 JSR).
+Additionally, in 1998, WDFW changed the recreational daily limit to 10 pounds per person (1998 JSR).
+On May 1, 1999, WDFW closed tributaries to recreational dip-netting by permanent regulation, with periodic opportunity for dippers in the Cowlitz River (by special regulation in years of high abundance).
+The recreational smelt fisheries in the Cowlitz and Sandy rivers were closed in 2011-2013 after the ESA listing of Eulachon in 2010.
+Since 2014, recreational fisheries have been periodically opened by emergency rule but were restricted to the Cowlitz and Sandy rivers with a daily limit of 10 pounds per angler.
+Additional details regarding 1960-2022 recreational smelt fisheries can be found in Table A-5.